deciduously/music/post.md

 1. `xxd -r -p`: Convert hex numbers back to binary
 1. `aplay -c 2 -f S32_LE -r 16000`: Play back binary data as sound

 This, however, is not a post about these commands, nor is it a post about that series of steps exactly.
-However, the underlying idea (really, step 3) is identical, and this gives us a roadmap.  ¡Vámonos!
+However, the underlying idea (really, step 3) works in the same way, and this gives us a roadmap.  ¡Vámonos!

 ## The Rust